Zhang Zuolin: Regional development

+After Zhang's forces were defeated in the First Zhili-Fengtian War, they brought captured radio equipment and expertise back to the northeast.
+This became the basis for the radio industry in Manchuria and Zhang's administration built two of the most powerful and largest radio transmitters in Asia.
+Zhang became the patron of China's first government broadcasting.
+The northeast's emphasis on radio included using it for education and propaganda as part of domestic competition with the KMT and with more technologically advanced states like Japan, the Soviet Union, and Britain.

 In the following years Wang realized a far-reaching development plan.
 He tried to bring more workers into the booming Manchurian economy.
 Most had come on a temporary basis, returning to their homes in North China in winter.
 The Manchurian government now encouraged them to bring women and children, and settle permanently.
 As an incentive, they were made eligible for reduced fares on all Chinese-owned railways in Manchuria, received funds to build dwellings and were promised total ownership after five years of continuous occupation.
 Rent for the land was canceled for the first years.
 Most were sent to the interior of Manchuria, where they reclaimed land for agriculture, or worked in forestry or mines.
 Between 1924 and 1929 the amount of land under tillage increased from 20 e6acres to 35 e6acres.

 Manchuria's economy boomed while chaos and uncertainty reigned in the rest of China.
 An especially ambitious project was to break the Japanese monopoly on cotton textiles by creating a large mill which, much to Japan's sorrow, succeeded.
 The government also invested in other enterprises, among them quite a number of Sino-Japanese companies.
 During this time, the Fengtian Army successfully repressed Manchuria's many bandits.
 Various railway lines were built, among them the Shenyang-Hailong line, which opened in 1925.
 In 1924 Wang amalgamated three regional banks into the Official Bank of the Three Eastern Provinces, and became its general director.
 By this he tried to create a development bank and at the same time keep accurate records of military spending.